SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Fixed back button on new game screen
  - Added all playable nations to 'interesting'
  - Southern El Alamein tile changed to hills
+ - CAG Night Fighting fixed, and no longer limited to UK
  - Some other balance and fixes

 ### Army Spirits